m-YoC/Brunner_Munzel_CPP/README.md

 # Brunner_Munzel_CPP
  C++ header only library of statistical tests; Brunner Munzel & Welch t
+ comments of header are written in Japanese, sorry.

 ## Usage